shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

      ![](Images/DAA-image31.png)

      >**Note:** **Wait for the discovery process to complete before proceeding to the next Task**.

 ## Summary

-In this hans-on lab, you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
+In this hands-on lab, you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
 You have also configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process using Azure Migrate.

 ### You have successfully completed the lab.
 Click on Next >> to procced with next lab.